dotan826/angular-electron-template/README.md

-# AngularElectronTemplate
+# Angular-Electron Template

 ## What is it ?

-I created a base template for an Electron Desktop App that include Angular as UI.
+I created a base template for an Electron + Angular.

 ## Notes